tomskovich/blog/content/posts/PowerShell - OpenProvider API wrapper.md

 To automate this process, I added the `Sync-OPDnsToAzure` function.

 I'll showcase some of the included functions below.
-The full module can be found on my [GitHub](https://github.com/tomskovich/Public).
+The full module can be found here: [GitHub](https://github.com/tomskovich/Public/tree/main/PowerShell/Modules/OpenProvider).

-### Get-OPBearerToken
+### Get-OPBearerToken (Private)

 At its current state, Openprovider's API only supports Bearer Authentication which involves acquiring security tokens that are then passed in a request.